dhavalchaudhary/smarkets-events-viewer/README.md

 This will automatically open [http://localhost:3000](http://localhost:3000) on the browser and run the app in development mode.
 The page will reload if you make edits.
 You will also see any lint errors in the console.

 If the API calls are resulting in an error, there is a very high chance that you do not have access to the cors-anywhere domain.
 To get access, go to [cors-anywhere](https://cors-anywhere.herokuapp.com/corsdemo) and click on the _"Request temporary access to the demo server"_ button.
-If the acees grant was succesful, you will see a _"You currently have temporary access to the demo server."_ message on the same page.
+If the access grant was succesful, you will see a _"You currently have temporary access to the demo server."_ message on the same page.

 ### Running the tests